lwjglgamedev/lwjglbook-bookcontents-leg/chapter15/chapter15.md

 # Terrain Collisions

-Once we have created a terrain the next step is to detect collisions to avoid traversing through it.
+Once we have created a terrain, the next step is to detect collisions to avoid traversing through it.
 If you recall from previous chapter, a terrain is composed by blocks, and each of those blocks is constructed from a height map.
-The height map is used to set the height of the vertices that compose the triangles that form the terrain.
+The height map is used to set the height of the vertices of the triangles that form the terrain.

 In order to detect a collision we must compare current position $$y$$ value with the $$y$$ value of the point of the terrain we are currently in.
-If we are above terrain’s $$y$$ value there’s no collision, if not, we need to get back.
-Simple concept, does it ?
-Indeed it is but we need to perform several calculations before we are able to do that comparison.
+If we are above terrain’s $$y$$ value there’s no collision, otherwise we need to get back.
+It's a simple concept, isn't it?
+Indeed it is, but we need to perform several calculations before we are able to do that comparison.

 The first thing we need to define is what we understand for the term "current position".
 Since we do not have yet a player concept the answer is easy, the current position will be the camera position.
-So we already have one of the components of the comparison, thus, the next thing to calculate is terrain height at current position.
+So we already have one of the components of the comparison, thus, the next thing to calculate is terrain height at the current position.

 As it's been said before, the terrain is composed by a grid of terrain blocks as shown in the next figure.